tyspt/projekt-studium-paketwand-controller/README.md

 pip install -r requirements.txt
 ```

 On Linux systems installation system makes educated guesses.
 If you run KDE, QT dependencies are installed, otherwise GTK is chosen. `apt` is used for installing GTK dependencies.
 In case you are running a non apt-based system, you will have to install GTK dependencies manually.
-See [installation](https://pywebview.flowrl.com/guide/installation.html) f
+See [installation](https://pywebview.flowrl.com/guide/installation.html) for details.

 ## Usage